eduvpn/discovery/README.md

     $ git clone git@git.sr.ht:~eduvpn/discovery
     $ cd discovery

-To generate a (new) key:

-    $ minisign -G -p disco.pub -s disco.key

 Make sure you are on the latest commit in case someone else updated the discovery files in the meantime, you don't want to overwrite those!

     $ git pull

 Modify `server_list.json` to add/remove servers.
 Look at the other entries on how to do this exactly.

-More documentation will be added in the near future.
+The `out/organization_list.json` file is automatically generated.
+This file is used by the `server_internet` server ONLY!
+You can specify the metadata URLs the SP is linked to in `_metadata_url_list` (as an array).
+A special case is `_is_feide_sp` which is set to `true` for `guest.eduvpn.no` only.
+In this case the WAYF's HTML is scraped.

-The `organization_list.json` file is generated from the SAML metadata fetched from the URLs mentioned in the `server_list.json`.
-These files are cached in the `cache/` directory.
-You probably need to delete those regularly in order to sync up with any added/removed IdPs.
+SAML metadata files (and the Feide WAYF HTML) is cached in the `cache/` folder.
+You probably want to delete those regularly in order to sync up with any added/removed IdPs in the metadata.

+There is no signature verification of the SAML metadata as of this moment, this is something that should probably be implemented at some point.
+This attack requires compromising the `_metadata_url_list` locations, typically hosted at an NREN.
+The risk is limited though as the metadata information is only used as a "hint" for the SP, it can't be used to bypass anything.

+# Discovery File Generation

     $ ./generate.sh